Clive, Jill, and Torgal looking at the Phoenix Gate. Header for Tips for Final Fantasy XVI

 That said, I can’t say this year has been a bed of roses.
 Being this close to “the industry” and seeing how the sausage gets made has meant being keenly aware of layoffs after layoffs after layoffs after layoffs after… you get the point.

 It’s been hard to retain my enthusiasm for video games when the people making them have been treated like disposable assets.
 It’s as if the ones responsible for these firings merely see their employees as gears in a machine, completely unaware that those gears have hopes, aspirations, families, and maybe the occasional desire to just stop turning for a few minutes.
 Even if 2023 was a particularly bad year for job security, it’s not like any of this is necessarily new.
-But it’s been hard to sit here and enjoy amazing new vi🦩deo games when so many lives were changed in the process.
+But i😼t’s been hard to sit here and enjoyಌ amazing new video games when so many lives were changed in the process.

 In the face of such tumultuous times, I’ve frankly felt kind of cursed.
-Feelings of imposter syndrome and more have welled up throughout the year.
-All in all, I’m doing okay. 🍬But I also couldn’t talk abꦡout a bunch of cool games I played this year without acknowledging the sheer mental and emotional cost they accrued.
+Feelings of imposter syndrome and more🍨 have welled up throughout the year.
+All in all, I’m doing okay.
+But I also couldn’t talk about a bunch of cool games I played this year without acknowledging the sheer mental and emotional cost they accrued.
 My hope beyond hope is that everyone who lost their jobs this year will land back on their feet soon.

 Screenshot by Destructoid